shazaraza/shazaraza/README.md

+- 👋 Hi, I’m @shazaraza and my goal is to at least try out all aspects of development.
+The three main areas that I would like to further develop are: Web development(HTML,CSS, Javascript), game development(C# in Unity) and lastly Data Analysis.
-- 👋 Hi, I’m @shazaraza
+-
-I'm currently working on building the technical aspect of my skills using game development (and hopefully some statistical programming too!).
-I have some old projects on here, but I am currently working on building an emulator in C